JakDaniels/BlenderScripts/README.md

 -----------------

 This script converts mesh tiles produced by L3DT into a single mesh terrain that can be imported into OpenSim.
-It's a shell script that uses Blender to do the hard work and it assumes the following prerequisites:
+It's a shell script/batch file that uses Blender to do the hard work and it assumes the following prerequisites:

+#For Linux:

-You have a directory structure something like this:
+You have a directory structure something like this on Linux:

 	~